Special Services

 What do these OT services look like in Lloydminster Catholic School Division?

 Some of the general services include: early intervention, a multi-tiered approach (i.e., Response to Intervention) within general education, periodic screenings (including both data collection and analysis), provide teacher training, model activities to whole classrooms or small groups, and assist with team problem solving.
+The contracted OT uses the Jane App to communicate and store individualized, confidential program plans with parents and the school team.

 Evaluation services assist the Inclusion and Intervention Plan (IIP) team with identifying the presence of a skill deficit and whether there is an educational need for occupational therapy services.
 Occupational therapy intervention is provided directly to the child, or on behalf of the child, and program modifications or supports for school personnel.
 This may include adapting the environment, supporting accommodations, ensuring access and participation in school activities and educational programs, and assisting in preparation for transition post-graduation.
-Services take place in natural school settings during the routines of the school day, and are most beneficial when they occur at the location and time that the student is experiencing challenges.
+Services take place in natural school settings during the routines of the school day and are most beneficial when they occur at the location and time that the student is experiencing challenges.
 Services are designed to support progress on the student’s IIP.

 Participating on collaborative teams:

-technical assistance teams, and problem-solving teams, aid students in accessing learning opportunities, and supporting student participation in school routines while promoting independence.
+Technical assistance teams, and problem-solving teams, aid students in accessing learning opportunities, and supporting student participation in school routines while promoting independence.

 Do you have questions about your child’s OT services?